C0DER11101/SHELL_Scripting/note6.md

 ## Difference between variable name within double quotes and variable not within double quotes

-[variable_ptb](https://github.com/C0DER11101/SHELL_Scripting/blob/ShellScript/variable_ptb) shows the difference between variable withing double quotes and variable not within double quotes.
+[variable_ptb](https://github.com/C0DER11101/SHELL_Scripting/blob/ShellScript/variable_ptb) shows the difference between variable within double quotes and variable not within double quotes.

 In this file, we initialized `var` with `"abc*"`, then we used these two lines